-The Sidhs: “Which power has brought you up to this sacred mountain?
+The Sidhs: “Which power has brought you to this sacred mountain?
 Who do you worship?”

 The Sidhs: “What is your name?”

 The Sidhs: “You are not a sidh, nor do you look like a sadhu (renunciate).
 You seem to be a family man.
-If you are hoping to attain salvation by coming to this sacred mountain, then you have chosen the wrong path.”
+If you hope to attain salvation by coming to this sacred mountain, you have chosen the wrong path.”

-The Master: “Salvation is only possible when one is truly humble.
+The Guru: “Salvation is only possible when one is truly humble.
 If one thinks highly of one’s self, one remains in ego.
 Where there is ego, there can be no salvation.”

 The Sidhs: “Dear Nanak, tell us: what is happening in the world below?”

-The Master: “Truth is the moon.
+The Guru: “Truth is the moon.
 Falsehood is darkness.
 Right now, the world is in darkness.
 The moon is not visible.
-Religion has vanished from earth.
+Religion has vanished from the earth.
 Evil has become the order of the day.”